Profisee/kubernetes/AWS-EKS-CLI/README.md

 				- Goto Configure Security group
 					- Add HTTP (anywhere)
 					- Add SMB (anywhere)
-				- Launch - pick or create key pair (ave if needed)
+				- Launch - pick or create key pair (Save/Download if needed)
 				- Launch instance
 				- Go back to AWS storage gateway tab in browser
 				- Click Next (Public)
 				- Goto EC2 instance, find the instance you jsut created and clic kon it to show properties
 				- Note public IP (v4)
-				- Go back to gateway tab and enter IP and click connect o gateway
+				- Go back to gateway tab and enter IP and click connect to gateway
 				- Give it a name and click Activate Gateway
 				- You will see preparing disks
 				- Then choose the disk and allocate it to Cache and click exit